SeriousOldMan/Simulator-Controller/Documentation/Classes Reference.md

 Returns the corresponding controller.

 #### *Num1WayToggles[]*
-The number of 1-way toggle switches of the button box.
+The number of 1-way toggle switches of the Button Box.
 This is maintained by the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).

 #### *Num2WayToggles[]*
-The number of 2-way toggle switches of the button box.
+The number of 2-way toggle switches of the Button Box.
 This is maintained by the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).

 #### *NumButtons[]*
-The number of simple push buttons of the button box.
+The number of simple push buttons of the Button Box.
 This is maintained by the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).

 #### *NumDials[]*
-The number of rotary dials of the button box.
+The number of rotary dials of the Button Box.
 This is maintained by the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup).

 #### *VisibleDuration[]*
-The time in milliseconds, the button box may be visible after an action has been triggered.
+The time in milliseconds, the Button Box may be visible after an action has been triggered.
 You can specify two different durations with the [setup tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Setup#setup), depending being in a running simulation or not.

 ### Public Methods

 #### *__New(controller :: SimulatorController, configuration :: ConfigurationMap := false)*
-Constructs a button box.
+Constructs a Button Box.
 The single instance will be bound to the *Instance* property of the *ButtonBox* class.
-The button box is automatically registered for the given controller using [registerButtonBox](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#registerbuttonboxbuttonbox--buttonbox).
+The Button Box is automatically registered for the given controller using [registerButtonBox](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Classes-Reference#registerbuttonboxbuttonbox--buttonbox).

 #### [Abstract] *createWindow(ByRef window :: String, ByRef windowWidth :: Integer, ByRef windowHeight :: Integer)*
 This method must be implemented by a subclass of *ButtonBox*.
-The window with its Gui controls for the visual representation of the button box must be created and the Gui prefix for this window (see the [AutoHotkey documentation](https://www.autohotkey.com/docs/commands/Gui.htm) for an explanation), and its width and height must be returned through the reference parameters of the method call.
+The window with its Gui controls for the visual representation of the Button Box must be created and the Gui prefix for this window (see the [AutoHotkey documentation](https://www.autohotkey.com/docs/commands/Gui.htm) for an explanation), and its width and height must be returned through the reference parameters of the method call.

 #### [Abstract] *getControlHandle(descriptor :: String)*
 This method must be implememnted by subclasses.
 For each visual representation of a controller function, which will a have an associated label or text field, a [GuiControl handle](https://www.autohotkey.com/docs/commands/GuiControl.htm) must be returned, or *false*, if there is no such text control.
 The given descriptor will identify the function according to the standard descriptor format, like "Button.3".

 #### *isVisible()*
-Returns *true*, if the button box window is currently visible.
+Returns *true*, if the Button Box window is currently visible.

 #### *show()*
-Shows the button box window according to the visibility rules defined in the configuration.
+Shows the Button Box window according to the visibility rules defined in the configuration.
 This method is called automatically by the framework after each potential visual change.

 #### *hide()*
-Hides the button box window again.
+Hides the Button Box window again.
 This method is automatically called, after the visible duration defined in the configuration has elapsed with no hardware trigger event in between.